Tina Turner: Family and relationships

-In 1986, Turner met German music executive Erwin Bach, who was sent by her European record label (EMI) to greet Turner at Düsseldorf Airport.
+In 1986, Turner met German music executive Erwin Bach, who was sent by her European record label (EMI) to greet her at Düsseldorf Airport.
+Turner said that she experienced "love at first sight" when she met Bach.
 Bach was over sixteen years her junior.
-Initially friends, they began dating later that year.
-In July 2013, after 27 years together, they married in a civil ceremony on the banks of Lake Zurich in Küsnacht, Switzerland.
+Initially friends, they began dating later that year and moved to Switzerland in the mid-1990s.
+In July 2013, after 27 years together, they married at their residence on Lake Zurich in Küsnacht, Switzerland.